saurabh-krishan/mp4-video-processor/readme-windows.md

-# m3u8-video-processor (Windows Guide)
+# mp4-video-processor (Windows Guide)

-A Flask-based web application that allows users to download, trim, and crop videos.
-The application specifically handles m3u8 video streams and can split videos into separate screen share and webcam components.
+A Flask-based web application that allows users to trim, and crop videos.
+The application specifically handles mp4 video and split it into separate screen share and webcam components.

 ## Features

-- Download videos from m3u8 streams
 - Trim videos with precise timestamp control
 - Crop videos into separate components (screen share and webcam areas)
 - Real-time progress tracking